 Everys Solicitors LLP will not be liable for any loss or damage arising out of any failures caused by the firm’s compliance with any statutory or regulatory requirements.

 All solicitors have a professional duty to uphold the rule of law and the proper administration of justice.
 If your matter involves court proceedings we must comply with our duties to the court, even where this conflicts with our obligations to you.

 This means that we must not:

-Everys Solicitors is authorised and regulated by the Solicitors’ Regulation Authority (SRA), The Cube, 199, Wharfside Street, Birmingham, B1 1RN no. 49465.
-This means that we are governed by a Code of Conduct and other professional rules which can be accessed through the SRA’s website www.sra.org.uk or by contacting the SRA on 0870 606 2555.
-Services relating to insurance and financial services provided by our Investment Management Department are authorised and regulated by the Financial Conduct Authority (FCA) no. 120379.
+Everys Solicitors LLP is authorised and regulated by the Solicitors’ Regulation Authority (SRA), The Cube, 199, Wharfside Street, Birmingham, B1 1RN no. 49465.
+This means that we are governed by professional Standards and Regulations which can be accessed through the SRA’s website www.sra.org.uk or by contacting the SRA on 0870 606 2555.
+Services relating to Everys Investments are authorised and regulated by the Financial Conduct Authority (FCA) no. 120379.
 The rules applicable to these services are contained in the FCA Handbook which can be accessed through the FCA website www.fca.org.uk or by contacting the FCA on 0845 606 1234.
 The Law Society of England and Wales is a designated professional body for the purposes of the Financial Services and Markets Act 2000 but responsibility for regulation and complaints handling has been separated from the Law Society’s representative functions.
 The SRA is the independent regulatory arm of the Law Society.
 The Legal Ombudsman deals with complaints about lawyers.